 Chemical and biochemical engineering researchers are members of the Photopolymerization Center, an industry/university cooperative center on fundamentals and applications of photopolymerization.
 The center brings together experts from the University of Iowa, the University of Colorado, and member companies such as 3M, DSM, and Boeing.
 In addition, interdisciplinary collaborations are fostered on campus through the Optical Science and Technology Center, which oversees a seminar series, an annual symposium, training at the Microfabrication Facility, and equipment use in shared facilities.

-M.S. students must maintain a graduate g.p.a. of at least 3.00.
-Each thesis student must pass a final M.S. examination.
+Students must maintain a graduate g.p.a. of at least 3.00.
+Thesis students must pass a final M.S. examination.
 There is no world languages requirement.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.